berke-celikel/berke-celikel.github.io/_posts/2025-06-22-aet-v-germany-ect-coal-phaseout.md

 author: Berke Celikel
 ---

-# *When Coal Meets Clause: The AET Arbitration That Could Rewire Energy Policy in Europe*

 On the surface, the case of *Azienda Elettrica Ticinese v Germany* might look like just another investor-state spat—an arbitration under the Energy Charter Treaty (ECT), lodged by a Swiss public utility unhappy with losing part of its stake in a coal plant.
 But beneath that legalese is something more intriguing, more charged.
 This isn’t only about investment-protection clauses or how compensation gets calculated.
 It’s about what happens when a treaty from the fossil-fuel age runs headlong into twenty-first-century climate ambition.

 It’s also, if we’re being honest, a test.
 Of how far a state can go in decarbonising its economy without getting punished in international arbitration.
 And maybe, just maybe, a peek into the strange entanglements of international law, energy policy, and the quiet—but growing—presence of scientific evidence in legal disputes.